Submodular Maximization subject to a Knapsack Constraint: Combinatorial Algorithms with Near-optimal Adaptive Complexity: Non-Monotone Submodular Maximization

 Expressions \eqref{eq:values_bound} and \eqref{eq:costs_bound} are nonnegative since the value and cost conditions were not triggered before adding $s_t$.
 Expression \eqref{eq:threshold_bound} is nonnegative by the definition of $G$.

-We have shown for all $t$ and $\mathcal{F}_t$, the expected marginal density of the $t$-th element (if any) added by our algorithm is large enough.
+We have then shown that, for all $t$ and $\mathcal{F}_t$, the expected marginal density of the $t$-th element (if any) added by our algorithm is large enough.
 Next we carefully apply conditional expectations to get the desired bound.
 We have already argued how the algorithm induces an ordering on the elements it adds to the solution, so that they can be pictured as being added one after the other.
 To avoid complication in the analysis we suppose that after the algorithm stops it keeps on adding dummy elements of no cost and no value, so that in total it runs for $n$ time steps.
 Consider the filtration $\{\F_t\}_{t=1}^n$ generated by the stochastic process associated to the algorithm, where $\F_t$ narrates what happens up to the point when element $s_t$ is considered.
 So that $\F_1$ is empty and $\F_n$ contains all the story of the algorithm except for the last---possibly dummy---added element.
-From the above analysis we know that for each time $t \in \{1,\dots,n\}$ and any possible story $\F_t$ of the algorithm it holds

-Note that this claim holds also if one considers the dummy elements after the actual termination of the algorithm.
+From the above analysis we know that for each time $t \in \{1,\dots,n\}$ and any possible story $\F_t$ of the algorithm we obtain \Cref{eq:value2}.
+Note that the inequality holds also if one considers the dummy elements after the actual termination of the algorithm.

 The second and fourth equalities hold by linearity of expectation, the third and fifth equalities hold by the law of total expectation.
 Finally, the inequality follows from monotonicity of the conditional expectation and inequality \eqref{eq:value2}. \end{proof}